Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Introduction

-This study investigates the concept of an accelerating Universe through a novel, streamlined parameterization of the Hubble parameter within higher-order gravity theory, employing a numerical approach.
+This study investigates late-time cosmic acceleration in a minimal $f(T, T_\mathcal{G})$ model by numerically solving the modified Friedmann equations and confronting the resulting expansion history with observational data.
 The article is structured into five sections: Section \ref{SEC II} establishes the geometrical and mathematical foundation of teleparallelism, formulates $f(T, T_\mathcal{G})$ gravity, and derives the general metric and field equations.
 Section \ref{SEC III} applies this framework to a cosmological context, developing $f(T, T_\mathcal{G})$ cosmology supported by observational datasets.
 Section \ref{SEC IV} builds on this model, conducting a scalar perturbation analysis to assess its stability.
 The article concludes in Section \ref{SEC conclusion} with a summary of results and a discussion of the implications for cosmological modeling and potential future directions.